-One Day Course
+One/Two Day Course

 Joining the IHE is easy using our new online application processJoin us now

-Online Course: Asphalt for Highways and Other Paved Areas
+Online: Asphalt for Highways and Other Paved Areas

 - CPD Value: This course is awarded 6 CPD hours.

 IHE Members £395 + VAT

 The confusing range of UK surface course asphalts have characteristics which make them suitable for specific uses.
 Binder course materials can be equally confusing as can base asphalts but all need to be understood to ensure roads and other pavements are built and maintained in the most cost effective manner.

 Proprietary modified asphalts are sometimes used in areas where they are quite unnecessary but how would you know?
 Equally, how would you know where they are necessary?
 Roads can have vastly differing traffic and axle loadings, design speeds and sub-soil conditions.
 Some have been designed to recognised standards others have evolved from Victorian housing streets or even medieval lanes.